-- "cause" means (a) executive performed an act or acts of willful and material malfeasance or misconduct with respect to the performance of his duties and responsibilities as an employee and executive officer or under the agreement that results in material harm to us that remains uncorrected for 15 days after receipt of written notice, (b) executive's continued failure to devote his full business time and attention and his best efforts to the faithful performance of his material duties and responsibilities (other than a failure resulting from disability) that remains uncorrected for 15 days after receipt of written notice, (c) executive's material breach of any material provision of the agreement that remains uncorrected for 15 days after receipt of written notice, (d) the commission of an act of fraud, embezzlement, misappropriation, or personal dishonesty against us (which, if proven, would constitute a felony) or (e) the conviction, or plea of nolo contendere, to a crime constituting a felony; and - "good reason" means (a) material diminution by us of executive's authority, duties or responsibilities, the duration of which is greater than 15 days and which is not the result of his acts or omissions which constitute cause (b) a material change in the geographic location at which executive must principally perform services under the agreement, (c) a material diminution in his base salary which is not the result of his acts or omissions which constitute cause or (d) any action or inaction that constitutes a material breach by us of the agreement, including our failure to pay any amounts due to executive or our failure to obtain from a successor the express assumption of the agreement.
+- "cause" means (a) executive performed an act or acts of willful and material malfeasance or misconduct with respect to the performance of his duties and responsibilities as an employee and executive officer or under the agreement that results in material harm to us that remains uncorrected for 15 days after receipt of written notice, (b) executive's continued failure to devote his full business time and attention and his best efforts to the faithful performance of his material duties and responsibilities (other than a failure resulting from disability) that remains uncorrected for 15 days after receipt of written notice, (c) executive's material breach of any material provision of the agreement that remains uncorrected for 15 days after receipt of written notice, (d) executive commits an act of fraud, embezzlement, misappropriation, or personal dishonesty against us (which, if proven, would constitute a felony) or (e) the conviction of, or plea of nolo contendere by, executive to a crime constituting a felony; and - "good reason" means (a) material diminution by us of executive's authority, duties or responsibilities, the duration of which is greater than 15 days and which is not the result of his acts or omissions which constitute cause (b) a material change in the geographic location at which executive must principally perform services under the agreement, (c) a material diminution in his base salary which is not the result of his acts or omissions which constitute cause or (d) any action or inaction that constitutes a material breach by us of the agreement, including our failure to pay any amounts due to executive or our failure to obtain from a successor the express assumption of the agreement.

-In June 2015, we entered into an amended and restated employment agreement with Mr. Johnson under which he serves as our chief business officer.
-Under this agreement, Mr. Johnson is eligible to receive severance benefits in specified circumstances.
+In June 2015, we entered into an amended and restated employment agreement with Mr. Clifton under which he serves as our chief financial officer.
+Under this agreement, Mr. Clifton is eligible to receive severance benefits in specified circumstances.

-In the event that we terminate Mr. Johnson without cause or he resigns for good reason, Mr. Johnson will be entitled to receive (a) an amount equal to 12 months of his annual base salary, less applicable deductions, payable in accordance with our normal payroll schedule, (b) a pro rata bonus award payable on the first regularly scheduled pay day following the 60th day after his termination, (c) 12 months of continued health coverage and (d) full vesting of his outstanding equity awards, except that if such termination occurs within 60 days before, upon or within one year following a sale that constitutes a "change in control event" as defined under the Code then Mr. Johnson will be entitled to receive his 12 month salary continuation and his pro rata bonus award in one lump sum payment on the first regularly scheduled pay day following the 60th day after his termination.
-In the event that we terminate Mr. Johnson with cause, Mr. Johnson resigns without good reason, or the employment is terminated due to mutual agreement, death or disability, then Mr. Johnson will not be entitled to receive severance benefits.
-Under the terms of Mr. Johnson's amended and restated employment agreement, if we enter into any change of control, all then unvested shares subject to outstanding options shall become fully vested and immediately exercisable immediately prior to such change in control.
+In the event that we terminate Mr. Clifton without cause or he resigns for good reason, Mr. Clifton will be entitled to receive (a) an amount equal to 12 months of his annual base salary, less applicable deductions, payable in accordance with our normal payroll schedule, (b) a pro rata bonus award payable on the first regularly scheduled pay day immediately after his termination, (c) 12 months of continued health coverage and (d) full vesting of his outstanding equity awards, except that if such termination occurs upon or within one year following a sale that constitutes a "change in control event" as defined in Section 409A of the Code then in lieu of the payment described in clause (a) Mr. Clifton will be entitled to a lump sum payment equal to his annual base salary on the first regularly scheduled pay day immediately following the effective date of his termination.
+In the event that we terminate Mr. Clifton with cause, Mr. Clifton resigns without good reason, or the employment is terminated due to mutual agreement, death or disability, then Mr. Clifton will not be entitled to receive severance benefits.
+Under the terms of Mr. Clifton's amended and restated employment agreement, as amended, if we enter into any change of control, all then unvested shares subject to outstanding options shall become fully vested and immediately exercisable immediately prior to such change in control.

-The following definitions have been adopted in Mr. Johnson's employment agreement:
+The following definitions have been adopted in Mr. Clifton's employment agreement: